Tensor product of filtered $A_\infty$-algebras: Tensor product of filtered -algebras

-We start by observing that the \Ai \ equations on a filtered dg-algebra imply the following identities:
+We start by observing that the \Ai-equations of a filtered dg-algebra imply the following identities:

-We skip the proof of the \Ai-homomorphism equation with no inputs as it is very similar to the general case.
-Thus we will prove, for each $k>0$, that the following equation holds.
+We omit the derivation of the \Ai-homomorphism equation with no inputs as it is very similar to the general case.
+Thus we will prove that the following equation holds for all $k>0$.